-- Expressive arts.

-- Health and well-being.

-- Humanities (including RE which should remain compulsory to age 16).

-- Languages, literacy and communication (including Welsh, which should remain compulsory to age 16, and modern foreign languages).
+- Humanities (including RE which should remain compulsory to age 16). - Languages, literacy and communication (including Welsh, which should remain compulsory to age 16, and modern foreign languages).

-- Mathematics and numeracy.

-- Science and technology.
+- Mathematics and numeracy. - Science and technology.

 It will also include three cross-curricular responsibilities: literacy, numeracy and digital competence.